makeabilitylab/physcomp/esp32/index.md

 The ESP32 also has 2xI2S Audio, 2xDAC, 2xI2C (only one configured by default in the Feather Arduino IDE support), 3xSPI (only one configured by default in Feather IDE support).
 See [Adafruit overview](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/overview).

 There is a hardware floating point unit (FPU) on ESP32; however, there have been some criticisms about its performance ([link1](https://blog.classycode.com/esp32-floating-point-performance-6e9f6f567a69), [link2](https://www.esp32.com/viewtopic.php?f=14&t=800)).

+The Huzzah32 is **not** designed for external power supplies, so either use the USB port with a [5V 1A USB wall adapter](https://www.adafruit.com/product/501) or by plugging into your computer or a LiPoly battery (3.7/4.2V).
+Unlike with the Arduino Uno and Leonardo, do not use a 9V battery or you could damage your board!

 ### ESP32 pin list